geniikw/DataSheetLab-Info/README.md

 }
 ```

-If each item has 1 bit, it will automatically have a cell using enumMask.
+If each item has 1 bit, it will automatically drawn using enumMask.

 ![enum](Resources/enumExample.gif)